-To display stock data for more than one day, the data must be in multiples of four, such as four columns or rows for Monday, then four for Tuesday, and so on.
+To display stock data for multiple days, the data must be in multiples of four, such as four columns or rows for Monday, then four for Tuesday, and so on.
 If the last group does not have four columns (or rows), then the graph does not display that group.
 The graph notifies any registered AlertListeners of this problem by sending an AlertEvent, with DATA_PARTIAL_GROUP as its ID.

 Most open-high-low-close stock graphs have only one series of data.
 The series should be the name of the stock whose prices you show in the graph.
-You can have more than one series.
-However, if you do show more than one series and the prices of the different stocks overlap, then some stock markers obscure other stock markers.
+You can have multiple series.
+However, if you do show multiple series and the prices of the different stocks overlap, then some stock markers obscure other stock markers.